 Good news!
-The CIFL Connector for BigQuery Add-on, which allows you to push data from Google Sheets up to BigQuery or query it back down, is now live in Chrome Webstore - click here to install it.
+The CIFL Connector for BigQuery Sheets template, which allows you to push data from Google Sheets up to BigQuery or query it back down, is now live in the CIFL Template Vault - click here to grab it.

 If you’re managing one website or marketing campaign, Google Sheets is perfect for analysis.